Preparing for Air Force Basic Training

 - Laundry soap.
 Only take laundry soap if you have allergies and require a specific brand.
 Otherwise, it's traditional for all the recruits in the flight to contribute money and purchase one gigantic box at the BX for use of the entire flight.

 - Shower Shoes.
 NOT just flip-flops.
-These should be the plainest--black--flip flops you can find.
+These should be the plainest black flip flops you can find.
 If you don't get shower shoes, you will shower in whatever shoes you came in- even if it's cowboy boots or sneakers.

 - Shaving Equipment.
-You can bring/use an electric razor, but -- man, oh man, are those hard to keep clean enough to pass inspection.
+You can bring/use an electric razor, but those are hard to keep clean enough to pass inspection.
 You'll want to have two razors, one you use that you keep in your secured items, and a disposable razor as your display razor.
 It prevents any stray hairs, and you don't go through a new razor head every day.
 Sometimes recruits will pitch in and buy a bag of disposable razors to share with their flight.
 Ladies, it's suggested that you shave the night before you arrive at BMT, and ride it out with just the disposable razor as your display razor.
 You won't be shaving until around week 6/7.

 - Civilian Clothes.
 Enough to last three or four days.
 You'll receive your initial uniform issue on Thursday or Friday of the week of arrival.
 After that, all your civilian clothes will be locked up until after graduation.
 Don't wear/bring anything outlandish.
-You DO NOT want to "stand out" from the crowd during basic training.
+You do not want to "stand out" from the crowd during basic training.

 - Civilian eyeglasses.
 If required to see, you'll wear your civilian eyeglasses until your "military" glasses are issued, which takes about two weeks for most people.
 Once you receive your "military" glasses, you'll be required to wear them for the remainder of basic training.